aftaha24/project/README.md

 ![image](https://user-images.githubusercontent.com/116794268/216336360-488a94d8-09e0-4a5f-8d3b-ca2dc3613e0b.png)
-*Add to Cart page after adding items.
+*Add to Cart page page.
 Reusable widgets are reflected in this page*

 ## Sequence diagram